HAPPY3N1GMA/ctf-tools/binary/rop-tools/README.md

 Depedning on the `pwn_type`, one of a few actions can occur:
 - SHELL = process becomes interactive
 - READ_ALL = all received output is sent back
-- RAD_LINE = a single line of output is sent back
+- READ_LINE = a single line of output is sent back

 #### Misc/Helper Functions
 ##### log_all(status)